altaga/Smart-Gas-Detector/README.md

-# Smart-Gas-Detector
+# Smart-Gas-Detector-NXP

-System of early detection of accumulation of gases in homes, with activation of extractors through cloud connectivity.
+System of early detection of accumulation of gases in homes, with activation of extractors through cloud connectivity based on Rapid IoT Prototyping Kit.